-Hands up if you’ve become a little bit tired of seeing your current kitchen scheme whilst waiting for the coffee machine to percolate your 78634th cup of jo since lockdown?
+In need of some winning kitchen tile ideas?
+Hands up if you’ve become a little bit tired of seeing your current kitchen scheme whilst waiting for the coffee machine to percolate your 78634th cup of jo?

-"With open plan kitchens still at the top of most homeowners’ wish lists, large flooring tiles reign supreme," says Abbas Youssefi, Managing Director of Porcelain Superstore.
-"The beauty of a large tile is they create a unified feeling throughout open plan rooms – giving an almost palatial feel.
-While kitchen flooring remains quite classic, the same cannot be said for the walls and we have seen an upturn in the number of homeowners who want to inject real character into their kitchens--color and texture are the big news in kitchen schemes."
+'The beauty of large tiles is they create a unified feeling throughout open-plan rooms – giving an almost palatial feel.
+While kitchen flooring remains quite classic, the same cannot be said for the walls and we have seen an upturn in the number of homeowners who want to inject real character into their kitchens--color and texture are the big news in kitchen schemes.'

 So, as well as being one of the most practical kitchen ideas, tiles really can be a bold or textural design statement.
 Have a look below for our best inspiration and advice.